AmyShackles/what-time-is-meow/README.md

 This template changes the clockWidth and clockHeight after initializing the defaultOptions object (alterations can be found in the [defaultOptions.js](./src/utils/defaultOptions.js) file) in order to check if the digitalClock mode is activated or not -- the width and height are different in analog and digital modes.

-#### Screen Sizes

-In order to reduce the friction of the animation on smaller screens, screens smaller than 600px wide have animation aside from the clock disabled.